 I’ve always felt as if I’ve had so many options at all points in time.
 I’m married now and somehow convinced my wife that the pros of living with my parents outweigh the cons.
 Although, I’ve promised to get our own place if we ever decide have kids.
 That gives us a chance to discover what kind of couple we want to be.
 One that parties and eats out or one that sleeps early, works out, and cooks what they eat.

 Although I love being an entrepreneur, sadly I don’t think I’ll be able to do it forever.
-I probably have a few more good startups in me, but after that, I want to focus on the non-profit world.
+I probably have a few more good startups in me, but after that, I want to focus on the non-for-profit world.
 See, I was born with a gift: I am able to engineer solutions that help people live more seamless lives.
 My hope is I can take that gift and help non-profits build long lasting sustainable solutions that help people.

 I hope my story inspires you to do something with your life.
 You don’t have to be rich to be happy.
 You just need to love what you do and love yourself while you do your thing.